A Question to Ask the Workplace Doctors about feeling degraded

 Dear Feel Degraded:

 A brief answer to your question: Am I in the wrong?
-Is No. But that’s not a satisfactory answer.
+No. But that’s not a satisfactory answer.
 The more important matter is what have you learned from this and what are your options to respond to this boss’s behavior and cope internally with other degrading work situations that sometimes happen.

 You have chosen what should be a pleasant environment in which to work in addition to your full time job.
 So what are your options: